dibendughosal/Dibendu_Weather-Report/README.md

 # Dibendu_Weather-Report
-This is a Website to Check the Wheather report of the existing cities over India.
+This website allows users to check the weather report for various cities in India.
+It incorporates HTML and CSS for design, as well as JavaScript for additional functionalities.